-This is the twelfth edition of Women and Family Law.
-It states the law as at November 2023.
+This is the thirteenth edition of Women and Family Law.
+It states the law as at May 2024.

 This booklet provides a starting point for finding out information about the law.
 It provides some answers to common questions and also sets out where you can go for further help.